-Virtual interviews are here to stay for a while with most companies opting to use video interviews in place of in-person job interviews.
+Virtual video interview are here to stay for a while with most companies opting to use video interviews in place of in-person job interviews.
 So, what is a virtual interview?
 If you’ve never experienced a virtual interview before, a virtual interview is an interview that takes place remotely, often using technology like video conferencing.

 If you are currently on the job hunt or moving to the next step of the hiring process, here are some best practices to help you ace your virtual interview and to get you set up for success.